CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-10.md

 But what would happen if we tested a harmful statement?
 Let’s test with negative customer feedback.
 While it's OK to dislike a product, we don't want to condone any name calling or degrading statements.

-1. In the Test box, enter the following:
+1. In the Test box,

-    - I recently bought a tent, and I have to say, I'm really disappointed.
-The tent poles seem flimsy, and the zippers are constantly getting stuck.
-It's not what I expected from a high-end tent.
-You all suck and are a sorry excuse for a brand.

     - Set all Threshold levels to Medium.